CBL — CBL & Associates Properties, Inc.

 1. Key Financial Results and Metrics

-• Same-Center NOI: Declined 9.1% in Q4 and 6.5% for the full year, significantly impacted by retailer bankruptcies and store closures.
+- Same-Center NOI: Decreased by 9.1% in Q4 and 6.5% for the full year, primarily due to retailer bankruptcies and store closures.

-• Occupancy Rates: Same-center occupancy improved sequentially to 89.8%, but declined 210 basis points year-over-year.
-Overall portfolio occupancy was 91.2%, down 190 basis points from the previous year.
+- Occupancy Rates: Same-center occupancy improved sequentially to 89.8% but declined 210 basis points year-over-year.
+Portfolio occupancy fell to 91.2%, down 190 basis points from the previous year.

-• Mall Sales: Increased 3% in Q4, with a trailing 12-month sales figure of $387 per square foot, up from $379 the previous year.
+- Sales Performance: Mall sales increased by 3% in Q4, with trailing 12-month sales at $387 per square foot, up from $379 the previous year.

 2. Strategic Updates and Business Highlights

-• CBL is transitioning its mall portfolio by replacing traditional retail anchors with diverse uses such as educational facilities, fitness centers, casinos, and restaurants.
+- CBL is transitioning its mall business by replacing traditional retail anchors with diverse uses such as educational facilities, fitness centers, restaurants, and entertainment venues.

-• Over 40 anchor closures were reported last year, with two-thirds of that space now filled with new tenants, primarily non-apparel retailers.
+- Over 40 anchor closures from the previous year have been significantly reduced, with two-thirds of that space now filled with new tenants.

 3. Forward Guidance and Outlook